Mark70117/frontend-nanodegree-feedreader/README.md

 # frontend-nanodegree-feedreader

 This is Project 6 in the Udacity Front End Nanodegree Program.
+The goal of the project is to demonstrate skill with the Jasmine testing framework.

 ## Running the app and test

-To run the app and,  more importantly for this assignment, the test visit http://mark70117.github.io/frontend-nanodegree-feedreader/
+To run the app and, more importantly for this assignment, run the test, visit http://mark70117.github.io/frontend-nanodegree-feedreader/

 The tests needed for competion of the the project will run automatically